 "The moment one commits oneself, then Providence moves too.
 All sorts of things occur to help one that would never otherwise have occurred...Whatever you can do, or dream you can do, begin it.
-Boldness has genius, power, and magic in it.
 Begin it now." - Goethe

 Did you make a New Years Resolution to be more patient, or to stop yelling?
 Surveys show those are the #1 resolutions for parents.

-The truth is, most new year's resolutions fail.
+The truth is, most New Year's resolutions fail.
 Not because we're not good enough, or we don't try hard enough.
-But because what we're trying to do
+But because what we're trying to do is

-hard, we need to break it into small chunks--a step-by-step plan--and support ourselves to accomplish each step.
-Then, we need to revise our plan to
+we need to break it into small chunks--a step-by-step plan--and support ourselves to accomplish each step.
+Then, we need to revise our plan to accommodate

 The third reason resolutions wither without bearing fruit is that we don't give ourselves enough support.
 We don't ask for help.
 We never

 really commit ourselves aloud and in public, which means our resolution never gets the chance to grow roots, much less flower.

 So the bad news is that resolutions are not enough.
 Intention is only the first step.
 But that doesn't mean we should just give up and treat the whole

 idea of New Years Resolutions as a bad joke.
 While we can create change at any time, there's something about the symbolic fresh start of the new year

 that does give us a little extra momentum.